miguelazue/python-visualization-tutorial/README.md

 conda deactivate                                    ... leave conda enviroment conda env remove --name test_env                    ... remove an environment from disk
 ```

-#### Optional: JupyterLab
-If you prefer not to use Anaconda, find instructions at: https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html

-**Plotly for Jupyterlab:**
-You need to install Jupyter Lab extensions to display the widgets.
-See: https://github.com/plotly/plotly.py#jupyterlab-support-python-35

 ### Start
 Checkout this repo and change into the folder: